Click here to return to main post on Longer Loop Braids.

 Note: There are two directions the slip-knot can be tied in—be sure to tie it so the knot will only come undone when you pull below the knot, and not come undone when you pull from within the shortened loop (above the knot).

 The knot must be tied at about the same point in each loop.
 I don’t measure and mark the loops, I just do this by comparison with the previous loop.
-(If there are a lot of loops, I set them all on the teeth of a comb, with a rubber band above preventing them from falling off, but leaving the loops loose and free to stretch out and work with individually).
+(If there are a lot of loops, I mount each loop onto the tooth of a comb, with a rubber band above preventing the loops from falling off, but leaving them loose and free to stretch out and work with individually).

 Then, to shorten the extra length beyond the slip knot, I make a series of slip-knots onto that first one, using up the excess loop length—this is essentially a crochet chain.
 You can use a crochet hook, or your fingers alone to make a chain of slip knots.